-There are journalism programs out there that might be experiencing a “” thanks to the president’s criticisms of the media, according to some reports.
-Schools such as the Columbia University Graduate School of Journalism or the Annenberg School for Communication and Journalism at the University of Southern California this academic year.
+There are journalism programs out there that might be experiencing a “Trump bump” thanks to the president’s criticisms of the media, according to some reports.
+Schools such as the Columbia University Graduate School of Journalism or the Annenberg School for Communication and Journalism at the University of Southern California report an increased number of applicants this academic year.
 Those numbers also do not necessarily translate to more enrolled students, however, as Scripps has seen.

 The E.W.
-Scripps School of Journalism also had an approximately 20 percent increase in applicants for the 2017-18 academic year, but Stewart said he felt that jump was attributed to than anything else.
+Scripps School of Journalism also had an approximately 20 percent increase in applicants for the 2017-18 academic year, but Stewart said he felt that jump was attributed to OU joining the Common Application than anything else.

 In his communication with alumni, he found that perhaps a smaller journalism school would better match the smaller journalism market.

 “I think some of our alums probably think that a gentle decrease in size somewhat matches what the job market looks like,” Stewart said.
 “Rather than have a bunch of graduates who can't get jobs, maybe the better thing is to have slightly fewer graduates.”

 For current journalism students, a smaller number of students enrolling is not a problem at this point, but it could be in the future.
 For Alexis McCurdy, a sophomore studying journalism, the decline was not really a surprise.

 “I have to worry about what that means down the road,” McCurdy said.
 “The worst thing that could happen is that OU ends up like OSU, where they don’t have a journalism program at all anymore.”